 Eclipso has unveiled its third virtual reality experience this year, this one covering literally billions of years of the Earth experience in a mere 45 minutes.

-“Life Chronicles,” which debuts Nov.
+“Life Chronicles,” which opened Nov.
 25, was created in collaboration with the National Museum of Natural History in Paris and features an immersive 45-minute trip where users meet a menagerie of prehistoric fauna and flora in water, on land and in the air.
 This will be the experience’s North American debut after running in various European cities the past year.

-This immersive, produced by the French company Excurio, joins “Horizon of Khufu,” which provides a tour of the Egyptian pyramids, and “Tonight With the Impressionists: Paris 1874,” which was introduced in September.
+This immersive, produced by the French company Excurio, joins “Horizon of Khufu,” which provides a tour of the Egyptian pyramids, and “Tonight with the Impressionists: Paris 1874,” which was introduced in September.
 Visitors can pick any one of three at a time.
 Tickets start at $27 and the venue is open seven days a week.

 Credit: ECLIPSO